civicrm/civicrm-dev-docs/docs/framework/civimail.md

 1.  `Scheduled`: All jobs start in this state, and stay there until the `start_date` has passed.
 2.  `Running`: Jobs are marked `Running` only after the entire recipient queue (`Mailing_Event_Queue`) has been constructed.
 If the queuing process is interrupted, the job will remain in `Scheduled` and the queue will be reconstructed the next time the mailer is run.
-3.  `Complete`: Jobs are marked complete after the mailer has attempted to send the message to every recipient in the queue (ie. every queue event has a coresponding bounce or delivery event).
+3.  `Complete`: Jobs are marked complete after the mailer has attempted to send the message to every recipient in the queue (ie. every queue event has a corresponding bounce or delivery event).
 Note that slow bounce events may continue well after the job has been marked `Complete`.
 4.  `Paused`: A job can only be marked paused by the admin interface.
 The mailer will not act on paused jobs.
 5.  `Canceled`: Like paused, but cannot be placed back in the `Running` state.

 ## Events

 - Delivery
-  - Registered after a succesful SMTP transaction.
+    - Registered after a successful SMTP transaction.
     - Action - Add a new row in `Mailing_Event_Delivery` with the `queue_id`.
 - Bounce
-  - Registered after an unsuccesful SMTP transaction (fast bounce), or by the inbound processor (slow bounce, see: [CiviMail Mailer Settings](/confluence/display/CRMDOC41/CiviMail+Mailer+Settings))
+    - Registered after an unsuccessful SMTP transaction (fast bounce), or by the inbound processor (slow bounce, see: [CiviMail Mailer Settings](https://wiki.civicrm.org/confluence/display/CRMDOC41/CiviMail+Mailer+Settings))
     - Action:
         - Add a new row in `Mailing_Event_Bounce` with the `queue_id`, `bounce_type` and `bounce_reason` returned by the bounce  processor
         - Count the bounce events for `email_id` and compare with the `hold_threshold` for the matching bounce type.
 If the email address has more than the threshold of any type of bounce, place it on bounce hold.